AndiKod/Calepin/readme.md

 ## Later

-- Building css themes to chose from, in accord with the content of you notes-book or personal taste.
+- Building css themes to chose from, in accord with the content of your notes-book or personal taste.
 The default one is a dark clean theme.

 - Experiment with CSS & AlpineJS components, to be used from within the Markdown.

 - Bring everything inside Calpin's assets, so it could work offline.
-No CDN calls, zero dependency.
+No CDN calls.